 More specifically, The Margaret Sanders Foundation was established to fund educational opportunities for members of the overseas schools community that she found within the AAIE family.
 High school students graduating from an AAIE Member School within the various educational Regions are eligible to apply.
 Only one candidate from each region will be put forward for the final selection process.

 The scholarships will be awarded to the students who demonstrate character strengths such as persistence and motivation, resourcefulness, and acceptance of other cultures and points of view.
 The nominated students should also display a genuine interest in, and sustained commitment to the welfare of others, as reflected through participation in school activities, and community/civic involvement.
 Factors considered in the selection process include academic achievement, financial need, and higher education and vocational aspirations that will impact future improvements within local and global communities.
 Leadership and service contributions that directly address community and societal needs and solutions will be considered in the selection process.

-Each AAIE member school may nominate one candidate, whose application must reach AAIE by Wednesday, November 15, 2017.
+Each AAIE member school may nominate one candidate.
 Incomplete applications or applications received after this deadline will be disqualified.

 Click here for information and to download the

 application packet to AAIE as instructed on their site